About

 • LCMHC: I’m licensed as a Licensed Clinical Mental Health Counselor.

-• NCC: I’m board certified as a National Certified Counselor (NCC).
+• NCC: I’m board certified as a National Certified Counselor.

 Proud member of: